Our research is editorially independent but we may earn a commission for purchases made through our links.

 Banff National Park is an exciting destination that hosts three ski resorts, all spread along the continental divide.
 Sunshine Village is Canada’s highest elevation resort famous for hosting some of the highest above-the-treeline terrain.
 For extreme skiers, it’s truly hard to beat, with challenging slopes like Delirium Dive that attract thrill-seeks from across the globe.
 It’s even been ranked among the most extreme runs on the planet and requires both avalanche gear and a buddy.
 The Southside Chutes on Goats Eye Mountain are ideal for those looking to tackle their first double black.
 Plus, the drive from Banff to the top of the Sunshine Village Gondola will allow you to take in some of the world’s most breathtaking scenery, including views across the Vermillion Lakes, where herds of elk can usually be spotted.

 In Northeast Canada, Mont Tremblant is the place to go.
 Located just 80 miles north of Montreal, this picturesque resort offers a storybook feel and epic powder for skiing.
 It’s frequently compared to European ski towns with its unique Quebecois culture while also providing access to four mountains and 665 acres of skiable terrain.
 There are over 2,000 feet of vertical drop, including Quebec’s steepest run, with something for everyone, including the experts.
 The walkable village offers a great apres-ski scene too, with a wide range of tasty international fare.
 You’ll find lots of other activities to take part in if you’re looking for something different, from snowmobiling to ice climbing.

-Canada’s second-largest ski resort, Sun Peaks is a town of its own, complete with three linked mountains providing nearly 4,300 acres of incredibly diverse terrain with slopes for everyone from beginners to the advanced.
+Canada’s second-largest ski area, Sun Peaks is a town of its own, complete with three linked mountains providing nearly 4,300 acres of incredibly diverse terrain with slopes for everyone from beginners to the advanced.
 Situated less than an hour from Kamloops in the British Columbia interior, it’s less visited than many of Canada’s other resorts which means it can be more enjoyable without thick crowds or long lines.
 And, after a day out on the slopes, there are a ton of attractions and activities and a long list of dining and shopping options.